its-devtastic/polemic/README.md

 # Polemic

-Polemic is a tool for publishing online academic content, such as blogs, articles and tutorials.
+Polemic is a tool for publishing academic content, such as blogs, articles and tutorials.
-Polemic is built on top of [Unified](https://unifiedjs.com/) and [Next.js](https://nextjs.org/) and is shipped as a simple to use CLI.
+Polemic is built on top of [Unified](https://unifiedjs.com/) and [Next.js](https://nextjs.org/) and is shipped as a simple-to-use CLI.
-It's inspired by [Jupyter Book](https://jupyterbook.org) and [LaTeX](https://www.latex-project.org/).
+It's inspired by [Jupyter Book](https://jupyterbook.org), [PubPub](https://www.pubpub.org/) and [Bookdown](https://bookdown.org/).

 Polemic documents are written in [Markdown](https://www.markdownguide.org) which is a plain-text markup language.
-It offers support for math (through KaTeX), footnotes, images, videos and more.
+It offers support for math (through KaTeX), citations (BibTex, BibJSON, CSL-JSON compatible), footnotes, images, videos and more.

-Polemic documents are transformed into beautiful, responsive websites that can be deployed anywhere.
+Polemic documents can be exported to PDF or turned into a static website that can be deployed anywhere.

 ## Installation